alkacon/mercury-json/README.md

 Open [http://localhost/mercury-json/](http://localhost) to view it in the browser.

-Open [http://localhost/workplace/](http://localhost) and login as user Admin.
+Open [http://localhost/workplace/](http://localhost) to login as user Admin.

 ### `npm install`